ckoenigs/PharMeBINet/import_into_Neo4j/sider/Readme.md

 In the last step, the data are integrated into Neo4j with cypher-shell and the cypher file.

 License:  Creative Commons Attribution-Noncommercial-Share Alike 4.0 License

+Theoretically it automatically updaed when data is removed.